The Roadmap to Resilience for Undocumented StorytellersDownload the report

 The findings are intended as a map for well-being for all those who follow the path of bold storytelling in the immigrant rights movement.

-even after controlling for education, income, occupation, age, relationship status, and region.
+As social support increases, resilience increases — even after controlling for education, income, occupation, age, relationship status, and region.

 This work was made possible thanks to the generous support of the National Geographic Society.